CBGP-UPM-INIA-PUBLIC/Accelerated_Intro_to_CompBio_Part_1/README.md

 This is the basics of the basics, just to get you started!

-In this course we cover:
-   * Setting-up your Virtual Machine
-   * The Linux Operating System - basic basics
-   * GitHub - getting this course!

 # WHAT YOU NEED TO DO BEFORE THE FIRST DAY